 Association Health Plans

 As a part of the House’s three part reform process, on Thursday, March 22, 2017, the House of Representatives approved H.R.
 1101, the Small Business Health Fairness Act (Johnson; R-TX), by a vote of 236-175.
 The bill amends title I of the Employee Retirement Income Security Act of 1974 to exempt health care plans sponsored by trade and business associations from most state laws and regulations.
 The bill would allow an association sponsoring a health care plan to choose the health benefits included in the plan, as long as the plan meets certain federal and state statutory minimums.
 These association health plans (AHP) could not make membership, payment, or coverage conditional on the health status of an enrollee.

-The bill now moves to the Senate for consideration where previous versions of this bill have not garnered the necessary support to advance in prior Congresses.
+The bill moved to the Senate for consideration where previous versions of this bill have not garnered the necessary support to advance in prior Congresses.
 Senator Mike Enzi (R-WY) is currently working on a Senate bill.
 NAR is once again working with a coalition of trade associations to advance AHP legislation.

 On January 5, 2018, The Department of Labor (DOL) issued a Notice of Proposed Rulemaking (NPRM), in accordance with an Executive Order issued by the President, that would expand access to health coverage through Association Health Plans (AHPs).
 The rule broadens the definition of “employer” to include “working owners” (sole proprietors/self-employed) under the Employee Retirement Income Security Act of 1974 (ERISA).
 ERISA is a federal law governing the conduct of employee benefit plans, including employer-sponsored group health plans, which sets minimum standards and protections for participants.